Tchimwa/Appgw-Gateway-Features-Lab/README.md

 **Tasks:**

-- Restrict the network access to the KV to your Application Gateway and your personal computer
+- Restrict the network access to the KV to your Application Gateway subnet
 - Explain the access policies configured on the KeyVault
 - What is the goal of the service endpoint configured while restricting access to the AppGW?

 ### Implications with the private endpoint on the KeyVault and the WebApp

-I've noticed some deep level of misunderstanding with customers when it comes to associating the AppGW with the KV and the webapp using the private endpoint.
+I've noticed some lack of misunderstanding with customers when it comes to associating the AppGW with the KV and the webapp using the private endpoint.
 Here, we will go through couple scenarios to demonstrate what is actually happening for each scenario.

 #### Create a private endpoint on the KeyVault and WebApp resources